I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_pd_queue_dispatch.md

 <li><b>Size</b> = <b>NDIS_SIZEOF_PD_QUEUE_DISPATCH_REVISION_1</b></li>
 </ul>

-`PDFlushQueue`

-A pointer to the provider's <a href="https://msdn.microsoft.com/885EC5F7-1C7E-473F-BA2A-B4DDD54A59D2">PDFlushQueue</a> routine.
+`Flags`

+This member is reserved and must be set to 0.

 `PDPostAndDrainBufferList`

 A pointer to the provider's <a href="https://msdn.microsoft.com/5EAAEEEC-740E-4F65-B13E-E174A0DF4546">PDPostAndDrainBufferList</a> routine.

-`PDPostAndDrainBufferListEx`

 `PDQueryQueueDepth`

 A pointer to the provider's <a href="https://msdn.microsoft.com/0061E269-4A19-4D65-B988-29DB582BA960">PDQueryQueueDepth</a> routine.

+`PDFlushQueue`

+A pointer to the provider's <a href="https://msdn.microsoft.com/885EC5F7-1C7E-473F-BA2A-B4DDD54A59D2">PDFlushQueue</a> routine.

+`PDPostAndDrainBufferListEx`

 ## Requirements